RosettaDrone/rosettadrone/README.md

+#RosettaDrone 2 is now updated to DJI SDK 4.13, that got Mavic Mini support...
+#This is however NOT tested.

-# Rosetta Drone 2 tested on **DJI Air, Mavic 2 and Matrice 210 V2 with X7 camera** series
+Rosetta Drone 2 tested on **DJI Air, Mavic 2 and Matrice 210 V2 with X7 camera** series
-## Supports Android 8.0 and newer, with DJI SDK 4.11.2 and Androidx lib
+# Supports Android 5.1 and newer, with DJI SDK 4.13.0 and Androidx lib

 =======